MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

    This begins the migration process.
 For monitoring scheduled jobs, you can open another DPM console in parallel, while the migration is in progress.

-## Migrate datasource from volume to volume using PowerShell
+## Migrate datasources to new volumes using PowerShell

    Here is an example for migrating data source from one volume to the other volume using PowerShell: